jatupon-wiseboq/full-stack-blend/README.md

 14. Run "git push --set-upstream origin feature/YOUR_NEW_FEATURE_NAME --force".
 15. Run "npm install".
 16. Run "mv dev.env .env" and config the file.
-17. Please take a note of the new branch name and connect the repository with StackBlend (see the instruction below).
+17. Connecting the repository with StackBlend Studio (see the instruction below).
-18. From StackBlend editor, click save button to push changes to feature/YOUR_NEW_FEATURE_NAME" including new auto-generated files.
+18. Within StackBlend Studio, click save button to push changes to feature/YOUR_NEW_FEATURE_NAME" including new auto-generated files.
 19. From the terminal, run "git reset --hard & git pull".
 20. Run "npm run build".
 21. Run "npm run watch".